DraftKings promo code: Get a No Sweat Bet up to $1,500 | Goal.com US

 - Click here to go to DraftKings Sportsbook

-- If your bet wins, you’ll collect the winnings and original stake like usual
+- If your bet hits, you’ll collect the winnings and original stake like normal

-- If your bet misses, you’ll get your stake returned in bonus bets
+- If your bet misses, you’ll get your stake up to $1,500 returned as bonus bets

-The Pacers will push for a repeat performance on Thursday night, and try to snag a win before the action moves to Indiana on Saturday.
+In the NHL Playoffs on Friday, the New York Rangers are -108 when they host the -111 Florida Panthers in Game 2.
+The Panthers won Game 1, and will want another victory before the series moves to Florida on Sunday.

-The NHL Playoffs also continue, with Game 1 from the Western Conference Finals.
-The Dallas Stars are narrow -128 home favorites over the +106 Edmonton Oilers.
+The Saturday game sees the Edmonton Oilers travel to face the Dallas Stars for Game 2.

-Click here to go to DraftKings, where new players can get a No Sweat First Bet of $1,500.
-This means that if your first bet at DraftKings misses, your stake of up to $1,500 will be returned as bonus bets.
+Click here to go to DraftKings and get your first wager of up to $1,500 returned in bonus bets if it misses..

 More info on DraftKings’s bonus